 Where?
 Sir Lloyd Drive, Pakuranga

 This long-awaited splash pad has recently closed, but should be open for Christmas.
 Bring along a packed lunch, sunnies and a smile for the re-opening – get ready to celebrate with a splash.
 Contact the centre for details here.

 More Splash Pads Coming to Auckland Soon...

-ANZ has teamed up with the Auckland Council to create two new family-friendly splash pads.
-They are expected to open later this year — keep an eye out so that your family can experience the fun ASAP.
+ANZ has teamed up with the Auckland Council to create a new family-friendly splash pad on the coast.
+It will be open by the 15th of December — keep an eye out so your family can experience the fun ASAP.

 Main picture: Aotea Lagoon Splash Pad